Custom Booking Forms

 Booking Form

-This is the form shown to users below the ticket selection.
-Aside from user field types, the information collected from this form will be stored on a per-booking basis and will be requested on every booking.
-For more information on user fields, see the next section.
+This is the form shown to users below where ticket quantities are selected.
+The information collected from this form will be stored on a per-booking basis and will be requested on every booking.

 The above image is an example default custom booking form.
 When you first activate Events Manager Pro, custom booking forms will be enabled and the default name/email/address/comments structure will be used.
 You can start editing immediately, or if you just want to leave things the way they are, that’s fine too.

-The only required field here is the user email, which is used to create a user account and email the user information about their booking.
+The only required field here is the user email, which is a default registration field used to create a user account and email the user information about their booking.
+This field will not appear on your booking form when users are logged in, since we already know the user email from their account.

 User Fields

-Information collected from User Fields on booking forms are stored as user information rather than just for the specific booking.
-User fields you add here will also be available when viewing and editing user profiles within your WP admin area.
+Once created here, they are available as new field types in your booking form editor.
+All user fields you add here will be available when viewing and editing user profiles within your WP admin area.
 You can see this by clicking on Users > Your Profile.

-These fields must be created first in order to be available in your booking editor.
-If a user is logged in, these fields disappear in the booking form, however, you can choose whether to display the values and/or make them editable by visiting your Settings > Booking Options tab :
+If a user is logged in, these fields disappear on your booking forms, however, you can choose whether to display the values and/or make them editable by visiting your Settings > Booking Options tab :

 Common User Fields for Gateways